cypress-io/cypress/docs/source/guides/appendices/configuration.md

 ## Command Line

-When [running Cypress from the Command Line](https://on.cypress.io/guides/cli) you can pass a `--config` flag.
+When {% url 'running Cypress from the Command Line' cli-tool %} you can pass a `--config` flag.

 **Examples:**